Savoring The Good®

 • Chocolate chips - Chocolate chips for melting for coating the truffles.
 Chocolate melts can be substituted.
 Milk chocolate, dark chocolate or white chocolate can all be used.

 There are a variety of garnishes that can be used when making OREO truffles.
-Garnishes are a fun way to make OREO truffle balls a bit more elegant and festive.
-Here are a few suggestions:
+Here are a few suggestions to make the truffles more elegant and festive with garnishes:

 • OREO cookie pieces